UGC-NET JRF & GATE Environmental Biotechnology

 b) Dot blot techniques

-c) Colony hybridization
+c) Colony hybridisation

-d) In situ hybridization
+d) In situ hybridisation

 c)